 Enable Hibernate option Using Command Prompt

-Using Command prompt enable the Hibernate option is very simple way. you just want to Type one command line and Hit Enter key to active the Hibernate option.
+Using the Command prompt to enable the Hibernate option is a very simple way. you just want to Type one command line and hit the Enter key to activate the Hibernate option.
 Here fallow to do.

 - Open Command prompt as administrator,

 - type command powercfg -h on, and press enter key.